benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `set` **forceDefaultEncoding**(`value`): `void`

-Sets whether or not to render all frames with the default encoding rather than their original encoding.
+Sets whether to render all frames with the default encoding rather than their original encoding.

 #### Parameters